AlanFreed/LaplaceKinematics.jl/README.md

 ## Version History

+### Version 0.1.7

+Bug fix in the BDF solvers.

+### Version 0.1.5

-0.1.5: The initial configuration is chosen to have a displacement gradient that is the identity tensor.
+The initial configuration is chosen to have a displacement gradient that is the identity tensor.
 Kinematic analyses are now considered to be at a mass or continuum point.
 Structural information is no longer contained within these data structures.
 For example, what were lengths are now dimensionless stretches.

+### Version 0.1.4

-0.1.4: Allow for distinction between mid-point and end-point quadrature rules.
+Allow for distinction between mid-point and end-point quadrature rules.
 This is handled through their constructors.

+### Version 0.1.3

-0.1.3: Removed geometric fields that were in addition to the fundamental kinematic fields.
+Removed geometric fields that were in addition to the fundamental kinematic fields.
 This was done to simplify data structures built upon those exported here for Laplace kinematics.

+### Version 0.1.2

-0.1.2: Initial public release.
+Initial public release.